pniedzielski/doxymacs/README.md

 Be sure these are properly configured and installed before proceeding.

+  - Set `doxymacs-use-external-xml-parser` to `t` and be sure to set `doxymacs-external-xml-parser-executable` to where you would like the external XML parser to be installed.

+  - Run `M-x doxymacs-install-external-parser`.

+If you want, you may also compile the parser manually, by performing the following steps:

   - Use the bootstrap script to generate the parser’s build system, if `c/configure` does not already exist

        $ cd c
        $ ./bootstrap

  - Use the configure script to configure the external parser:

        $ cd c  # If not already in c/
        $ ./configure
        $ make

-  - Set `doxymacs-use-external-xml-parser` to `t` and be sure to set `doxymacs-external-xml-parser-executable` to the path of the compiled external parser.
+  - Set `doxymacs-use-external-xml-parser` to `t` and be sure to set `doxymacs-external-xml-parser-executable` to the location of the external XML parser.

 Contributing
 ------------